-Housing near the university is not difficult to find.
-However, rent for one bedroom apartments in the vicinity of the university currently average about \$1,500 per month.
+The university does not have any dormitory facilities, and SVU does not provide assistance students with finding housing.
+However, housing near the university is not difficult to find.
+Rent for one bedroom apartment in the vicinity of the university currently averages about \$2,000 per month.
 Some of our students have found housing by renting rooms in private residences.
-Rooms typically range from \$450 to \$700 per month, and usually include full privileges for the kitchen, laundry, living room and other common areas of the residence.
-The Student Office can provide assistance to students interested in exploring this option for securing housing.
+Rooms typically range from \$550 to \$800 per month, and usually include full privileges for the kitchen, laundry, living room and other common areas of the residence.